Valorant Economy Guide - Wining games it’s all about the credits!

 How do I get Valorant credits?

-By winning, losing, killing enemies, planting the spike, and defusing it.
+In Valorant you get credits by winning, losing, killing enemies, planting the spike, and defusing it.
 Each activity gives you a different amount of credits.
 Winning nets you 3000, losing 1900, a kill gives you 200 credits, while planting and defusing the spike nets you 300 credits.